Wondering about the difference between a pie and a tart? National Pi Day may just be the perfect time to answer this burning, baking question.

-While both are (usually) desserts with two main components, a baked crust, and a filling, there are a few marked differences between the two and some careful things to consider when making either, choosing ingredients and deciding when and where to serve them.
+While both pie and tarts are (usually) desserts with two main components, a baked crust, and a filling, there are a few marked differences between the two and some careful things to consider when making either, like choosing ingredients and deciding when and where to serve them.
+Spoiler: everywhere and at anytime.

 What Is a Pie?